Exemption based on VAT

 These operations are as follows:

-- Transaction carried out by a farmer or a landlord of rural property who has opted for his transactions to be subject to VAT
+• Transaction carried out by a farmer or a lessor of rural property who has opted for his transactions to be subject to VAT

 The consequences of the VAT exemption are different depending on whether trade takes place in France, within or outside the EUEuropean Union.